royfrancis/pophelper/README.md

 runsToDfTess(files=flist1)
 ```
 ### 5. Generate CLUMPP output
 This function can be used to create files for use with CLUMPP.
-The function creates a combined file and paramfile in separate directories by K.
+The function creates a combined file and paramfile in separate directories by K. If the CLUMPP executable takes more than a minute to run, set `parammode=3` when running clumppExport.

 ```coffee
 #convert STRUCTURE runs for CLUMPP